Greentube/Java-converter/README.md

 ## Summary

-To allow the use of existing java code inside a browser/node.js/.NET environment, java code can be transformed into equivalent javascript (compatible with ECMAScript 5 or later) or C# (compatible with netcoreapp1.1).
+To allow the use of existing java code inside a browser/node.js/.NET environment, java code can be compiled into equivalent javascript (compatible with ECMAScript 5 or later) or C# (compatible with netcoreapp1.1).
 The compiler supports all language constructs of java 8 (including lambdas), but imposes a few [restrictions of its own](doc/restrictions.txt) on the input code.